karenfreemansmith/100-days-of-code/log.md

 * Taking a day off to focus more on the coding (besides, I have my goal of 10 applications for the week and an interiew tomorrow)

 **Thoughts: **
 I'm excited about the whack-a-mole game so am trying to finish up the 30 days (as opposed to skipping it) and want to make some modifications and create my own "Whack-a-Pol(ititian)" version of the game that I can share with my friends.
 I also need to update some politician photos on my "NewsWorthy" app, so the projects go well together.
+One of the two extra projects finished, Tomorrow I will get to the NewsWorthy updates while I wait for that interview.

 ### Day 4: February 28, 2017